Year Five Class Page

 English & SPaG

-This term the children will be writing a suspense narrative, a biography, a newspaper report, and a persuasive argument in the form of a letter.
+This term the children will be writing a explanation, instructions, a newspaper report, and poetry.
 Take a look at the Y5 Writing Map below to see what the children will be learning.
-SPaG homework is compulsory and due in on Thursday.

 Rainbow & Read Write Inc Spellings